Ceagah2/tony-veiculos-teste/README.md

 This stack is the one I am most familiar with working in, and I feel very comfortable with it, allowing me to extract all my potential as a developer.
 Since whenever I can, I choose the same tools.

-## Some hacks that i've use.
+## Some hacks that I've use.

 To avoid creating a local mock file and paying to access the FIPE table, I went after the API that Tony Veiculos themselves use, in order to maintain the authenticity of the data and minimize the fabrication of prices and products as much as possible.
 I won't describe the method I used to find this API, as I am certain it's a private API, and I won't disclose it here in the documentation.

-## Patterns that i've followed
+## Patterns that I've followed

 - YAGNI: `you ain't gonna need it`.
 All the libraries were installed as needed.
 None were installed before they were required.
 - Conventional Commits;
+- Atomic Design;

 ## How to run the project

-- First thing first, you should have git locally installed (Windows olny.
+- First thing first, you should have git locally installed (Windows only.
 Linux and Mac get this native).
   To make sure you have git, open your terminal, then type:
   `git --version`
   You should get a return like this: